Better Than a Lease? A Balloon Loan Primer

 Why Consider A Balloon Loan…

 A balloon loan combines features of a lease, such as low payments based on a residual value, with features of a loan, such as direct ownership.
 This type of financing is now gaining popularity with captive lenders, who may call them “Select” or “Option” programs, and offer them alongside more traditional lease and conventional financing options.
-However, these programs terms are generally favorable to the lienholder, and while the concept is valid, better programs can be found in the open market.
+However, these programs terms can be favorable to the lienholder, and while the concept is valid, it’s best to consider all market options.
+Here we focus on the concept of a non-captive or indirect balloon loan, most commonly funded by a credit union.
+The flexibility of these third-party programs can generally be applied a few different ways.

 What Is the Downside of Using a Balloon Loan…

-Yes, a balloon loan carries risk.
-That risk results from the sum of the payments not bringing the loan balance to zero and a final balloon payment due to cover the difference.
-The borrower must therefore execute on the most beneficial disposition option; buy, sell or refinance.
+In some cases, a balloon loan carries extra risk.
+The sum of the payments doesn’t bring the loan balance to zero, and a final balloon payment is due.
+The borrower must therefore execute on the most beneficial disposition option; buy, sell, refinance or return.
 As compared to a lease, where you can return the vehicle, or with a loan, where you will own the vehicle free and clear, a balloon loan can leave you upside down.
+Other downsides of a balloon loan include

 Another Consideration… Return your vehicle like a lease.